caloni/journal/journal.md

 Do not let your fire go out, spark by irreplaceable spark, in the hopeless swamps of the approximate, the not-quite, the not-yet, the not-at-all.
 Do not let the hero in your soul perish, in lonely frustration for the life you deserved, but never have been able to reach.
 Check your road and the nature of your battle.
 The world you desired can be won, it exists, it is real, it is possible.
 Atlas Shrugged, 1957 [1992]: 983, from Stanford Encyclopedia of Philosophy.

-# Yes It Can: On the Functional Abilities of the Human Unconscious (Ran R. Hassin, 2013)
+# Yes It Can: On the Functional Abilities of the Human Unconscious
 2025-07-02 self reading quotes

 The author presents considerations of evolutionary pressures and of the availability of mental resources that render YIC a reasonable hypothesis.
 Evidence is then reviewed from various subfields of the cognitive sciences, which shows that functions that were traditionally thought of as requiring consciousness can occur nonconsciously.